Parts 1 & 2

 First, Aristotle presupposes a small city-state.
 He did not think that any regime could pursue the common good if it became too large.
 This is particularly true of a popular regime, for the larger the populace, the less room any particular citizen has for meaningful participation.

-Second, he presupposes a populace which is racially and culturally homogeneous.
+Second, he presupposes a populace that is racially and culturally homogeneous.
 A more diverse population is subject to faction and strife.
 It will either break up into distinct communities or it will have to be held together by violence and governed by an elite.
 A more diverse population also erodes a society’s moral consensus, making moral education even more difficult.

 Third, political participation will be limited to middle-class and wealthy property-owning males, specifically men who derive their income from the ownership of productive land, not merchants and craftsmen.

-Fourth, Aristotle circumscribes the role of the populace by assigning it specific legal roles, such as the election of officers and the auditing of accounts–roles which are checked and balanced by the legal roles of the aristocratic element, such as occupying leadership positions.
+Fourth, Aristotle circumscribes the role of the populace by assigning it specific legal roles, such as the election of officers and the auditing of accounts—roles that are checked and balanced by the legal roles of the aristocratic element, such as occupying leadership positions.

 If Aristotle is right about the conditions of popular government, then he would probably take a dim view of its prospects in America.